linux-credentials/credentialsd/CONTRIBUTING.md

 and `SCREAMING_SNAKE_CASE` for enum values.
 This is consistent with D-Bus conventions, but it is distinct from Web Credential Management/WebAuthn conventions, which this API is based on.
-Values specified within JSON string payloads should stick to the naming conventions as specified in the WebAuthn.
+Values specified within JSON string payloads should stick to the naming conventions as documented in the WebAuthn spec.

 ### Code Formatting and Linting